Mastering the 5 Stages of Negotiation: A Step-by-Step Guide to Better Deals

 The Negotiation Process FAQs

-Who are the key stakeholders during a negotiation process?
+Who are the key stakeholders during negotiations?

 When dealing with larger groups of stakeholders, you’ll often encounter stakeholder representatives.
 These individuals speak on behalf of their company because it will usually take too long to get so many people to agree to a solution.